RegionSyx/ember-todo/SPECIFICATIONS.md

      - INIT
      - FORK
  - Associations CAN have many parents
- - Assoications CAN have many children
  - The set of associations CANNOT have any cycles
-     - AKA, For every pair of assoications, A and B, A cannot be both an ancestor and desendent of B.
+     - AKA, An association CANNOT be it's own ancester/descendent.
  - Associations must be immutable.
-Once created, they cannot be modified.
  - An association MAY be associated with an action.
  - Actions are specific to todo source.
      - An action applied to a todo produces a set of associatons to apply to